ugr-sail/sinergym/README.md

 The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using deep reinforcement learning.

-Currently only a simple demo environment is included, but we are planning to include some of the following functionalities:
+The main functionalities of Energym are the following :

   - **Benchmark environments**.
 Similarly to Atari or Mujoco environments for RL community, we are designing a set of environments for benchmarking and testing deep RL algorithms.
 These environments may include different buildings, weathers or action spaces.
   - **Develop different experimental settings**.
 We aim to provide a package that allows to modify experimental settings in an easy manner.
 For example several reward functions or observation variables may be defined.